logo

 Undergraduate Degree in Rehabilitation Counseling

-A rehabilitation counseling undergraduate program will include foundational liberal arts courses as well as courses in the sciences and courses specific to counseling.
-This combination of courses will prepare you for entry-level counseling practice as well as for graduate study.
+A rehabilitation counseling undergraduate program includes foundational liberal arts courses along with courses in science and counseling.
+This combination of coursework will prepare you for entry-level counseling practice and graduate study.
 Common courses in an undergraduate rehabilitation counseling program include:

 • Behavioral Health and Analysis